To Xamarin with Love

 checkbox.CheckedChange.Add(fun args -> printfn "Check changed")

 Hope you can see what I am trying to say here.
-I can become a good typist by writing code in Java but defiantly not good programmer.
-I don’t know from which planet Java has incorporated it’s Object Oriented model.
+I can become a good typist by writing code in Java but definitely not a good programmer.
+I don't know from which planet Java has incorporated its Object Oriented model.

 <3<3<3 Xamarin

-You can also compare code between C# and F# but don’t tell anyone as right now I am bashing Java in this post. :P
+You can also compare code between C# and F# but don't tell anyone—right now I am bashing Java in this post. :P